 Open Excellence General Fund

-At Open Excellence, we fund independent research and innovative programs that revolutionize mental health.
+At Open Excellence, we fund independent research and innovative programs that transform mental health care.

-For this reason, unlike some of the bigger names in mental health non-profit work, we do not accept donations from pharmaceutical companies.
+For this reason, we do not accept donations from pharmaceutical companies.

 We strive to ensure that all of the results accomplished through the work of our partners and grantees is independent, scientifically sound, and promotes recovery for individuals, their communities, and our society.